leangjia/blender_docs/manual/sculpt_paint/weight_paint/tool_settings/options.rst

    Paint options.

-The weight paint options change the overall brush behavior:
+The weight paint options change the overall brush behavior.

 Auto Normalize
    Ensures that all deforming vertex groups add up to one while painting.